talkpython/100daysofcode-with-python-course/days/16-18-listcomprehensions-generators/README.md

 > List comprehensions and generators are in my top 5 favorite Python features leading to clean, robust and Pythonic code.

 Welcome to this lesson.
-Today you will learn about two powerful techniques you can use in Python: list comprehensions and generators.
+In today's videos you will learn two powerful techniques you can use in Python: list comprehensions and generators.

 I prepared a [Jupyter notebook](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/16-18-listcomprehensions-generators/list-comprehensions-generators.ipynb) so you can follow along with this lesson.